JLSavage/2018-10-17-ZoologyCambridge/index.md

 startdate: 2018-10-17      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2018-10-17        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["James Savage"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Aaron A Aardvark"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Aaron A Aardvark", "Bridget B Bear", "Carlos C Chaffinch", "Debra D Dolphin", "Ellie E Eel"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["jls59@cam.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)